 Scholarship of Teaching and Learning (SoTL) Research Grant

 Research projects in any phase of development are eligible for funding (e.g., materials design, data collection, manuscript writing).
 However, the proposed project must have a high probability of producing a product that will be presented and/or published in a peer-reviewed outlet in a timely manner.
-The proposal should also align with the Executive Committee’s preferred theme: applying the science of learning.
+Proposals will be evaluated on the degree to which proposal fits STP’s description of the SoTL.
+Proposals that align with the STP President’s preferred themes, will be given top priority.
+The 2019 themes are:

 The grant program is open to members of the Society for the Teaching Psychology who teach Psychology at 4-year colleges and universities, 2-year colleges, or high schools.
 Preference will be given to applicants who have not been awarded these funds in the previous 3 years.

 Those evaluating the grants will be blind to the applicants’ identities.
 The proposals will be evaluated on:

 Degree to which proposal fits STP’s description of SoTL in Psychology as evidenced by:

 - Literature-based inquiry